RoyalVane/MMAN/README.md

 	author={Luo, Yawei and
 		Zheng, Zhedong and
 		Zheng, Liang and
-		Guan Tao and
+		Guan, Tao and
-		Yu Junqing and
+		Yu, Junqing and
 		Yang, Yi},
 	booktitle ={ECCV},
 	year={2018}